ixc/ixc-project-template/README.md

     $ source venv/bin/activate
     (venv)$ pip install -r requirements.txt -e .[dev,postgres,test]  # Omit unwanted optional extras.

-Now, write your project!
+Now, get to work on your project!
 You might want to start with:

   * Remove the `Project Template` section (these instructions) from `README.md` (this file).